1. Introduction

 • Testing the configuration settings

 Note!
 During this document, you will see the term demouser.jks used in examples and screenshots.
 The demouser.jks is just an example and refers to the keystore containing your private authentication credentials.
 Your keystore might be named differently.
-The Techila SDK that is available for download in the Techila Extranet does not contain a keystore file.
+The Techila SDK that is available for download via public URL does not contain a keystore file.
 Keystore files are created and provided by your local Techila administrator who is managing your Techila Distributed Computing Engine environment under a Techila Enterprise License.
+Only SDKs downloaded directly from your Techila Server installation contain a keystore file.

 If you do not have a keystore file even though your organization has a Techila Enterprise License / Techila Distributed Computing Engine environment, please contact your local Techila administrator for assistance.